Incoming Student Information

 3. Complete the Bursar Payment Agreement: www.rochester.edu/adminfinance/bursar.
 All students are required to complete the agreement.
 The majority of fees are paid for by our dept, however, there will be a charge or two on you account that you will be responsible for, examples: $10 per semester GSA fee, and for international students, $25 per semester fee.
 (Bursar Agreements can only be completed from physically within the US, so for our international students, you can complete this after you arrive).

-1. Check in with me - Bausch and Lomb (B&L) 210 - I-9 no longer required so no need to bring identification, except for our international students - you will still need to bring your immigration documents as well for further check in at ISO.
+1. Check in with me - Bausch and Lomb (B&L) 210.
+If you are an international student, you should check in with ISO first and then stop by to see me.
+For international students, you will need to bring your immigration documents for check in at ISO.

 2. You will also be asked to sign the Intellectual Property Agreement (I will provide you with the copy for signature), please review it ahead of time here: https://www.rochester.edu/orpa/_assets/pdf/form_ipa.pdf